Kathy Skroch

-Kathy Skroch is an American politician serving as a member of the 26th district from the North Dakota House of Representatives.
-Elected in November 2016, she assumed office on December 1, 2016.
+Kathy Skroch is an American politician serving as a member of the North Dakota House of Representatives from the 25th district since 2025 after being appointed to fill the late Cindy Schreiber-Beck's term.
+She previously served in the body from 2016 until 2022, representing the 26th district.

-Early life and education
+Early life, education, and career

 Skroch was born in Browns Valley, Minnesota.
 She earned a nursing assistant certificate from the Minnesota State Community and Technical College.